RedaTargaoui/ChatroomApp/README.md

 # Spring Boot WebSocket Chat Application

-This is a simple chat application built using Spring Boot and WebSockets.
+This is a chat application built using Spring Boot and WebSockets.
 The application supports multiple chat rooms, allowing users to join different rooms by specifying a room ID.
 Messages are broadcast only to the participants in the specified room.